EricHaishen/learngit/readme.txt

 git is a free  software.
 good software
 Git tracks changes of files.OH
-Creating a new branch is quick. i did wrong in last step
+Creating a new branch is quick & simple.